By Sumaiya Farheen and Andrew Siyabalawatte, April 2023.

 Fibula Pain

-Fibula pain can be caused by a variety of factors, including injury, overuse or underlying medical conditions such as-
+Fibula pain can arise from various factors, including injury, overuse, or underlying medical conditions.

 Knee Injuries